-Minor Renovations typically do not alter of the form or significantly change elevations.
+Minor Renovations typically do not involve heated space.
+They do not alter the form or significantly change elevations.
 However, the ARC Coordinator may determine, based on the size of a non-heated space project, that a higher review fee should be assessed.

-If there is a question whether a change qualifies as a Minor Renovation or Major Renovation, the ARC Coordinator will consult with the ARC Chair.
+If there is a question whether a change qualifies as a Minor Renovation, or Major Renovation, the ARC Coordinator will consult with the ARC Chair.
 The change review fee must be submitted with the application.
 The site plan and elevations of proposed improvements may be provided by the applicant rather than an architect/designer if these submittals are presented professionally and drawn to scale.
-Major Renovations will be subject to the application requirements detailed under New Construction Review Process.
+Major Renovations in Category I or II may also be subject to the application requirements detailed under New Construction Review Process.